San Marcos Academy

 The Theresa H. “Mitzie” & James L. “Jim” Wittliff Endowed Scholarship – An endowed scholarship given by Theresa H. “Mitzie” Wiffliff and her husband, Jim, Class of 1956.

-The Wittliff Scholars in STEM Studies honoring Laura S. Wittliff-Walser – An endowed scholarship given by Theresa H. “Mitzie” Wittliff and her husband, James L. “Jim” Wittliff, Class of 1956.
+The Wittliff Scholars in STEM Studies honoring Laura S. Wittliff-Walser – An endowed scholarship given by Jim Wittliff, Class of 1956, and his wife, Mitzie.

 Herbert A. Yarbrough, Jr. Scholarship – An endowed scholarship in memory of Mr. Herbert (Herb) A. Yarbrough, Jr., a dedicated community leader whose interest in and contribution to San Marcos will long be remembered.